Special Needs Children and Divorce Mediation

 He felt that so much traveling would be a burden on the child.
 The Court agreed and, in the best interest of the child, awarded the mother every other weekend, with the child to be returned to the father on Sunday evening, and two evenings a week, but not overnights.
 That would reduce the burden on the child.
 The Court awarded alternate holidays to each parent, which is pretty standard.

-Child Custody and the Special Needs Child: Some Conclusions
+Child Custody,the Special Needs Children and Divorce Mediation: Some Conclusions

 This case is an example; every marriage and every child is different.
 But clearly, we can draw some useful conclusions from this case.